Otro Capítulo

-"Otro Capítulo" (stylized in all caps) is a song recorded by American singer Becky G. It was released by Kemosabe Records, RCA Records and Sony Music Latin on October 9, 2024, as the second and final single from Gomez's third studio album, Encuentros.
+"Otro Capítulo" (stylized in all caps) is a song recorded by American singer Becky G. It was released by Kemosabe Records, RCA Records and Sony Music Latin on October 9, 2024, as the third and final single from Gomez's fourth studio album, Encuentros.

 Background and composition

-The song was inspired by one of Gomez's musical influences, the Tex-Mex icon Selena Quintanilla.
-Co-written by Gomez, Édgar Barrera, Elena Rose, Aldo Vargas, Eduardo Mosquera and Luis Miguel Gómez Castaño, the song oozes elements of Tex-Mex, norteño, and cumbia.
-An interesting element is the sample of Panamanian group La Factoría and Eddy Lover's hit "Perdóname".
+The song was inspired by one of Gomez's musical influences, Selena Quintanilla.
+Co-written by Gomez, Édgar Barrera, Elena Rose, Aldo Vargas, Eduardo Mosquera and Luis Miguel Gómez Castaño, the song contains elements of Tex-Mex, norteño, and cumbia.
+It uses a sample of Panamanian group La Factoría and Eddy Lover's song "Perdóname".
 Gomez sings: "Si alguna vez sentiste algo lindo por mí / Es hora que hagamos lo que quieras, baby / Si alguna vez sentiste algo lindo por mí / No perdamos tiempo, aunque yo sé que," giving a second chance to a past lover.

 Music video

 The music video was released on October 11.
-It was directed by Pietro Biz Biasia, and shot in Los Angeles, with cameos from Gomez's family and local businesses including fashion brand Ghetto Rodeo, Bravo's Charburgers, Veronica's Kitchen and more.
+It was directed by Pietro Biz Biasia, and shot in Los Angeles, with cameos from Gomez's family and local businesses, including fashion brand Ghetto Rodeo, Bravo's Charburgers, Veronica's Kitchen, and others.